The Vlasov-Poisson-Boltzmann/Landau system with polynomial perturbation near Maxwellian: Global regularity

-According to Lemma \ref{L43}, we only need to deal with term $\|f\|_{H^2_xL^2_v}$ without velocity derivative on the right hand side of \eqref{44}.
-Before going to the future steps, we introduce a norm which is very important in our proof.
-Recall $\P$ is defined in \eqref{P} and $\L$ is given in \eqref{L}.
-We define
+According to Lemma \ref{L43}, we only need to deal with term $\|\{\I-\P\}f\|_{H^2_xL^2_v}$ without velocity derivative on the right hand side of \eqref{eq1}.
+In order to eliminate this term, we define the semigroup generated by $\L$ given in \eqref{L} to be $S_\L(t)$.
+Then we first give some estimate on $S_\L(t)$, which is the solution operator to the equation